Custom Solution Development

 The pace of the work

-The work itself is changing every quarter.
+The work itself is changing fast.

 Stay current, ignore hype